 In closing, we would like to introduce several songs recommended by Cultural and Information Counselor Kaan Yılmaz of the Embassy of the Republic of Turkey in Japan.

 We hope you will enjoy the performance of three traditional songs that have been passed down from ancient times in Turkey.
 The songs are performed by Çukurova Devlet Senfoni Orkestrası (The Çukurova State Symphony Orchestra) and soloist Murat Salim Tokaç (General Director of Fine Arts of the Turkish Ministry of Culture and Tourism).
 The songs can be found on their CD, Senfoni ile Saz Eserleri (Collection of Symphonies for Saz).

 Çukurova State Symphony Orchestra

 This national orchestra was established under the Department of Fine Arts of the Ministry of Culture and Tourism in 1988.
-They tour major domestic concert halls and Cyprus, Syria, Germany, Azerbaijan, Japan and more.
+They tour major domestic concert halls in their home country, as well as Cyprus, Syria, Germany, Azerbaijan, Japan and more.

 The orchestra has garnered a great reputation at their concerts, where they perform a diverse repertoire, including classical music, Turkish music, pop music, musicals and film music.